Boeing’s 787 move shows tax breaks don’t buy happiness

 Such is the desperation in an America where companies can play off places against each other, and the game is zero-sum.

-As for Boeing, it threw its former home state of Washington in the barrel against all comers to build the original 777.
-Gov. Gary Locke steered through an incentive package that was later expanded to win the 787 and the 777X.
+As for Boeing, it threw its former home state of Washington in the barrel against all comers to build the 787.
+Gov. Gary Locke steered through an incentive package that was later expanded to win the new 777X.
 One of the largest such breaks in American history, it eventually totaled nearly $9 billion.

 It was certainly a better deal than a data center.
 But here we are.

-Note: This column has been updated to clarify what airplane programs prompted Washington’s incentives.